ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 }];
 ```

-## Stream of Streams
+## Signal of Signals

-In some cases, you have to deal with a signal of signals:
+In some cases, you have to handle a signal of multiple signals:

 ```objective-c
 NSArray *signals = @[ letterSignal, numberSignal ];
 RACSignal *signalsSignal = signals.rac_sequence.signal;
 ```

-ReactiveCocoa has more advanced operators for this.
+ReactiveCocoa has more advanced operators to help with this.

 ### Flatten

+The `-flatten:` operator will forward all values from many signals into the new flattened signal:

 ```objective-c
 RACSignal *flattenSignal = [signalsSignal flatten];